gomowjames/Interactive-3part-Trivia-VueApp/README.md

 A three part trivia webapp wrapped-up with Electron for use on a 30" touchscreen.

+This was originally developed for the sitcom "Friends" 25th Anniversary as an instore customer experience.

-No digital assets are contained in this repor so as to avoid any copyright issues.
-Please contact me if you are interested in seeing a demo.
+No digital assets are contained in this repo so as to avoid any potential copyright issues.
+Please contact me if you are interested in seeing a full demo.

 Project started with:
 # Vue Enterprise Boilerplate